ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-search-box/readme.md

 ## Events

-\_Note: when using the React wrapper (`@ongov/ontario-design-system-component-library-react`), each event below is exposed as a prop named `on` + the event name with the first letter capitalized.
-For example, `inputOnChange` becomes `onInputOnChange`, and `searchOnSubmit` becomes `onSearchOnSubmit`.

 | Event                            | Description                                                                                                       | Type                                                                        |
 | -------------------------------- | ----------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |
 | `autocompleteQueryUpdated`       | Emitted when the autocomplete query changes.                                                                      | `CustomEvent<{ query: string; }>`                                           |